ritesh2448/Text-Detection-using-YOLO/README.md

 #### Images and ground truth annotations were preprocessed and normalized as specified in : https://arxiv.org/pdf/1506.02640.pdf

 ## Text-Detection
-#### Single class custom YOLO model was built for detecting text in images
+#### Single class custom YOLO model was built for detecting text in images using tensorflow and keras
+#### Predictions of the model were interpreted and bounding boxes were filtered using non max suppression

+## Text-Recognition
+#### Images were cropped using predicted bounding boxes and preprocessed using thresholding
+#### The text is then recognized from the cropped images.

+## Web Application
+#### Flask app is created to deploy the model
+#### Website can be found at : https://tdar1234.herokuapp.com/

+### Results: